-Commercial settings such as offices, retail stores, and warehouses are certainly different than residential settings.
-There are different traffic patterns and moisture levels, for example.
+Commercial settings such as offices, retail stores and warehouses certainly serve a different purpose than residential settings.
+For example, there are different traffic patterns and moisture levels.
+Commercial settings require a much more durable environment due to the work environment and amount of people.
 Given these differences, it makes sense that residential and commercial flooring are different as well.
 How, exactly?

-Although hardwood isn’t durable enough for most commercial settings, you can certainly get similar looks with commercial vinyl flooring.
+Although hardwood isn’t durable enough for most commercial settings, you can certainly get similar looks with commercial vinyl and linoleum flooring.
+Vinyl and linoleum provide the look of beautiful, natural hardwood without the cost and high maintenance care.
 Commercial vinyl has a strong top layer to resist scratches and scuffs, and it also will handle moisture.
 Linoleum flooring is another popular choice in commercial settings, especially in retail stores.
 Linoleum can handle heavy foot traffic, it resists spills and stains, and it can be easily cleaned with a wet mop.

 To learn more about commercial flooring, contact us or visit our showroom at 9901 Broadway Suite 109, San Antonio, TX 78217.